 The Company purchases Contracts for resale in or to be financed through securitization transactions.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources" and Note 1 of Notes to Consolidated Financial Statements.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations -- Liquidity and Capital Resources" and Note 1 of Notes to Consolidated Financial Statements.
 During 2003, the Company funded such purchases primarily with proceeds from three short-term revolving warehouse lines of credit.
-These warehouse lines of credit included a \$125 million floating rate variable funding note facility, a \$75 million floating rate variable funding note facility.
+These warehouse lines of credit included a \$125 million floating rate variable funding note facility, a \$75 million floating rate variable funding note facility and a \$25 million floating rate variable funding note facility and a \$25 million floating rate variable funding note facility.
 The first two warehouse facilities provided funding for Contracts purchased under CPS' programs while the third facility provided funding for Contracts purchased under TFC's programs.
 On February 21, 2004, the \$75 million facility expired and, as a result, the Company's current warehouse credit capacity is \$150 million.
 These facilities are independent of each other.
 Two different institutions purchased the notes issued by these

-(2) Net charge-offs include the remaining principal balance, after the application of the net proceeds from the liquidation of the vehicle (excluding accrued and unpaid interest).
+(1) All amounts and percentages are based on the principal amount scheduled to be paid on each Contract, net of unearned income on pre-computed Contracts.
+The information in the table represents all Contracts serviced by the Company.(2) Net charge-offs include the remaining principal balance, after the application of the net proceeds from the liquidation of the vehicle (excluding accrued and unpaid interest).